ch1bo/garmin-otp-authenticator/README.md

 [Garmin ConnectIQ Store Link](https://apps.garmin.com/en-US/apps/c601e351-9fa8-4303-aead-441251559064)

-Garmin ConnectIQ Widget for One-Time Passwords as Second Factor Authentication (2FA) similar to Google Authenticator.
-Multiple OTP formats are supported.
+Most popular (by reviews) ConnectIQ Widget for One-Time Passwords as Second Factor Authentication (2FA) similar to Google Authenticator, Authy and the likes.

 Keys can be entered directly and are stored encrypted using Garmin's application storage.
 This way, the secret keys will never leave your device and can provide a truly secure second factor!

 Less secure, but more convenient: key data can be also added, exported and imported via widget settings.

+Feedback via reviews appreciated and if you like this app, consider buying me a coffee: https://ko-fi.com/ch1bo

 ## Features

-* Timed One-Time Passwords (TOTP) using SHA1 with 30 sec interval and 6 digit codes (not configurable)
-* Counter-based One-Time Passwords (HOTP) using SHA1 with 6 digit codes (not configurable)
-* Steam Guard compatible One-Time Passwords
+* Instant preview of all One-Time Passwords
 * Standalone, offline and no companion Smartphone App required
-* Direct input of names and keys
 * Encrypted storage of keys, can be backed up and restored
+* Direct input of names and keys on device
-* Add provider entries via settings
+* Import/export and add new entries via settings
+* Edit provider name, key and type from action menu
+* Supported types
+  - Timed One-Time Passwords (TOTP) using SHA1 with 30 sec interval and 6 digit codes (not configurable)
+  - Counter-based One-Time Passwords (HOTP) using SHA1 with 6 digit codes (not configurable)
+  - Steam Guard compatible One-Time Passwords
+* Supports 146 Garmin devices (touch, button, round, square, etc.)
-* Import/export entries via settings
+* Supports 50+ entries (bound by device memory)
-* Uses native cryptography when available (since Connect IQ 3.0.0)

 ## Getting started

 1. Add widget to your device and access it
-2. Tap the screen or use the select button to start
+2. Start via Configure, New provider
 3. Pick a name for your first provider entry
 4. Enter the secret key of your first provider key
   - This step highly depends on the service use like to authenticate